hafizsajidashraf/git-demo/README.md

 # git-demo
- This a git demo reepositry
+ This a git demo reepositry.